federerjiang/ml-pytorch/README.md

 # ml-pytorch
-This repository holds the PyTorch-version implementations of all kinds machine learning and reinforcement learning algorithms.
+This repository holds the PyTorch-version-0.4.1 implementations of all kinds machine learning and reinforcement learning algorithms.